 - a.
-School climate, as measured by all of the following, as applicable:

-b.
-Pupil suspension rates

-c.
-Pupil expulsion rates

-- d.
-Other local measures, including surveys of pupils, parents, and teachers on the sense of safety and school connectedness

-SUBPRIORITY A - PUPIL SUSPENSION RATES Goal to Achieve Subpriority Provide a safe and equitable learning environment for all students and staff.
+School climate, as measured by all of the following, as applicable: - b.
+Pupil suspension rates - c.
+Pupil expulsion rates - d.
+Other local measures, including surveys of pupils, parents, and teachers on the sense of pol connectedness SUBPRIORITY A - PUPIL SUSPENSION RATES Goal to Achieve Subpriority Provide a safe and equitable learning environment for all students and staff.
 Actions to Achieve Goal Provide positive behavior interventions to all students.
 Measurable Outcome Decrease suspension rate by 2% annually.
 Goal and Outcomes for Subgroup #1 Decrease the suspension rate by 2% annually for all student groups.
 Methods of Measurement Annual California School Dashboard results.
-SUBPRIORITY B - PUPIL EXPULSION RATES SUBPRIORITY D - PUPIL EXPULSION RATES Goal to Achieve Subpriority Provide a safe and equitable learning environment for all students and staff.
-0.000-00-00-00 Provide a safe and equitable learning environment for all students and Subpriority Actions to Achieve Provide a safe and equitable learning environment for all students and staff.
-Subpriority Actions to Achieve Goal Provide a safe and equitable learning environment for all students and staff.
-Provide positive behavior interventions and due process to all students.

-SUBPRIORITY C - OTHER SCHOOL SAFETY AND SCHOOL CONNECTEDNESS MEASURES (SURVEYS) Goal to Achieve Subpriority Provide a safe and equitable learning environment for all students and staff.
+SUBPRIORITY B - PUPIL EXPULSION RATES Goal to Achieve Subpriority Provide a safe and equitable learning environment for all students and staff.
+Actions to Achieve Goal Provide positive behavior interventions and due process to all students.
+Measurable Outcome Maintain expulsion rates below 1%.
+Goal and Outcomes for Subgroup #1 Maintain expulsion rates for all student groups below 1%.
+Methods of Measurement CALPADS annual expulsion data SUBPRIORITY C - OTHER SCHOOL SAFETY AND SCHOOL CONNECTEDNESS MEASURES (SURVEYS) Goal to Achieve Subpriority Provide a safe and equitable learning environment for all students and staff.
 Actions to Achieve Goal Administer the annual LCAP Feedback Survey to all students in grades 4-12, all parents, and staff.
-Measurable Outcome LCAP Survey safety and climate results at an average of 75% or better.
-Goal and Outcomes for Subgroup #1 Administer the annual LCAP Feedback Survey to DELAC and Title 1 Parent Advisory Committees.
-Methods of Measurement LCAP Survey results for safety and climate.